BaiyangZhang/oldBlog/_posts/2023-09-01-Note-of-Nonlinear-quantization.md

 (A^{\dagger}\dot{A})^{\dagger}=(\dot{A}^{\dagger} A) = -A^{\dagger}\dot{A}.
 $$

 As a traceless anti-hermitian $2\times 2$ matrix, it can be expanded in the basis of three Pauli matrices with pure imaginary coefficients.
+Writing